apache/apisix-website/website/blog/2022/05/19/weekly-report-0519.md

 We need to check the subordinate relationship in the Admin API, including:

-validate if the stream route with superior id exists and its protocol matches the subordinate when deleting a stream route, check if it is referenced by another stream route
+- validate if the stream route with superior id exists and its protocol matches the subordinate;
+- When deleting a stream route, check if it is referenced by another stream route

 ## Highlights of Recent Features